-Albuquerque Catastrophic Injury Lawyer
+Albuquerque Catastrophic Injury Attorney

 New Mexico Lawyers Dedicated to Advocating for Accident Victims

 Catastrophic injuries are severe, life-altering injuries.
 Often, they involve spinal cord damage, brain injuries, or the loss or loss of use of a limb.
 They are disabling and can stop you from doing a job ever again.
 They may result in a need for lifelong care or a long period of rehabilitation.
-At the Branch Law Firm, our experienced Albuquerque catastrophic injury lawyers are ready to help you pursue damages for catastrophic injuries caused by someone else in a car accident, an incident involving a defective product, or another harmful event.
+At the Branch Law Firm, our experienced Albuquerque catastrophic injury lawyers are ready to help you pursue damages for catastrophic injuries caused by someone else in a Albuquerque car accident, an incident involving a defective product, or another harmful event.

 Claims Based on Catastrophic Injuries